Box dimension of fractal interpolation surfaces with vertical scaling function: Introduction

 The paper is organized as follows.
-In Section 2, we recall the method to construct generalized affine FISs introduced in \cite{MY10,RX15}.
-We also review some basic concepts including box dimension.
-We introduce oscillation vectors and vertical scaling matrices in Section 3.
-In Section 4, we obtain the box dimension of FISs under certain constraints.
+In Section 2, we recall some basic notations and definitions.
+In Section 3, we define vertical scaling matrices and oscillation vectors.
+In Section 4, we prove main results and obtain the box dimension of FISs under certain constraints.